penten/qbs/README.md

         }

 ### Define another table for join query
-- For join query to work, you should has a pair of fields to define the join relationship in the model struct.
+- For a join query to work, you should have a pair of fields to define the join relationship in the model struct.
-- Here the model `Post` has a `AuthorId` int64 field, and has a `Author` field of type `*User`.
+- Here the model `Post` has a `AuthorId` int64 field, and has an `Author` field of type `*User`.
 - The rule to define join relationship is like `{xxx}Id int64`, `{xxx} *{yyy}`.
 - As the `Author` field is pointer type, it will be ignored when creating table.
 - As `AuthorId` is a join column, a index of it will be created automatically when creating the table, so you don't have to add `qbs:"index"` tag on it.
-- You can also set the join column explicitly by add a tag `qbs:"join:Author"` to it for arbitrary field Name. here `Author` is the struct pointer field of the parent table model.
+- You can also set the join column explicitly by adding a tag `qbs:"join:Author"` to it for arbitrary field Name. here `Author` is the struct pointer field of the parent table model.
 - To define a foreign key constraint, you have to explicitly add a tag `qbs:"fk:Author"` to the foreign key column, and an index will be created as well when creating table.
-- `Created time.Time` field will be set to the current time when insert a row,`Updated time.Time` field will be set to current time when update the row.
+- `Created time.Time` field will be set to the current time when inserting a row,`Updated time.Time` field will be set to current time when updating the row.
 - You can explicitly set tag `qbs:"created"` or `qbs:"updated"` on `time.Time` field to get the functionality for arbitrary field name.

         type Post struct {